Why You Should Always Wipe Down an Airplane Seat

 Choose Your Seat Wisely

 Unfortunately, cleaning the surfaces around you won’t protect you from getting sick if you’re sitting in proximity to somebody who is already sick.
-If you have the option to snag a seat on a flight that’s not full, try to sit in an empty row or as far away from other passengers as possible.
+If you have the option to snag a seat on a flight that’s not full, try to sit in an empty row or as far away from other passengers as possible and ask the flight attendant about the airplane filtration.
 This won’t be an option on every flight, of course, but keeping your distance from others is a great way to avoid the spread of germs—especially on a plane.